The evolutionary advantage of replacers in the Moran process: Introduction

 \section{Introduction}

 The long-term fate of biological populations is shaped by evolutionary forces~\cite{ewens2004mathematical,barton2007evolution}.
 Mutation creates new types.
 Selection acts on those types.
-Stochastic evolutionary dynamics is often describes by variations of the Moran process~\cite{moran1958random,kimura1968evolutionary,Maruyama1974a}.
+Stochastic evolutionary dynamics is often described by variations of the Moran process~\cite{moran1958random,kimura1968evolutionary,Maruyama1974a}.
 The population consists of $N$ individuals.
-Each type of individual has a certain fitness.
+Each type of individual has a certain reproductive rate.
 The process proceeds in discrete time steps.
-In each step, one individual is selected as a parent, with a probability proportional to its fitness.
+In each step, one individual is selected as a parent, with a probability proportional to its reproductive rate.
 This parent then produces an offspring that migrates and replaces another individual in the population.

-If we consider the Moran process for very low mutation rate we often ask: What is the probability that a single mutant with relative fitness $r$ successfully invades and takes over a population consisting of $N-1$ residents with fitness 1? \cite{kimura1962probability,maruyama1970fixation,whitlock2003fixation,patwa2008fixation} This fixation probability depends on the values of $r$ and $N$.
+If we consider the Moran process for very low mutation rate we often ask: What is the probability that a single mutant with relative reproductive rate $r$ successfully invades and takes over a population consisting of $N-1$ residents with reproductive rate 1? \cite{kimura1962probability,maruyama1970fixation,whitlock2003fixation,patwa2008fixation} This fixation probability depends on the values of $r$ and $N$.
 For a neutral mutant ($r=1$) this fixation probability is $1/N$.
 In general, the fixation probability is $(1-1/r)/(1-1/r^N)$.
 Hence, for disadvantageous mutants ($r<1$), the fixation probability is exponentially small in $N$.
-Tor advantageous mutants ($r>1$), the fixation probability tends to the constant $1-\frac1r$ as the population size $N$ becomes large.
+For advantageous mutants ($r>1$), the fixation probability tends to the constant $1-\frac1r$ as the population size $N$ becomes large.
 Thus, deleterious mutations are unlikely to fix in large populations, while beneficial mutations are reasonably likely to fix.
 Note that fixation is never certain -- even beneficial mutants could be lost to random drift, especially if they are initially present in the population at low frequency~\cite{durrett1994importance,nowak2006evolutionary,nowak2010evolutionary}.

 The Moran process allows us to study competing phenotypes that differ in aspects other than a constant reproductive rate.
 For example, selection could be frequency dependent; then we study evolutionary game dynamics in finite populations~\cite{ohtsuki2006simple,nowak2006five,szabo2007evolutionary,santos2008social,broom2010evolutionary,szolnoki2014cyclic,allen2017evolutionary,perc2017statistical,su2019evolutionary,mcavoy2020social,broom2022game,su2023strategy,wang2024evolutionary}.
 Or the population could reside on a certain structure; then we study evolutionary graph theory~\cite{lieberman2005evolutionary,broom2008analysis,diaz2014approximating,tkadlec2019population,tkadlec2021fast,diaz2021survey,kopfova2025colonization}.
 Other possibilities are that the reproductive rates are location dependent~\cite{bulmer1972multiple,maciejewski2014environmental,svoboda2023coexistence} or that individuals differ in mutation rates or migration patterns~\cite{yeaman2011establishment,allen2012mutation,kaveh2019environmental,tkadlec2023evolutionary}.